ltebs-polimi/AY2122_II_Project-3/Python_serial/README.md

 The *Classifier_Training()* function is run just once when the COM button is pressed.
 The Random Forest Classifier has been trained with 140 acquisitions (*training_dataset.csv*).
 One acquisition is given by the 1°, 2° and 3° quantiles values of the 6 IMU measurements.

-For more details about acquistions and choice of the Classifier see the *acquisition_protocol.pdf* file.
+For more details about acquistions and choice of the classifier see the *acquisition_protocol.pdf* file.

 MAKING PREDICTIONS